Skip to content

 • Calculate the correct number of tablets or capsules to administer

-• Calculate weight-based doses for pediatric patients
+• Calculate weight-based doses for adult and pediatric patients

 • Identify and flag unreasonable answers before administering